-Well, it’s all about getting that ink deep enough that it won’t get washed away but not too deep, so it remains visible — ideally, right next to your skin’s pain receptors.
-Given that most modern tattoo artists do this with mechanical tools which push a needle into the skin from 80 to 150 times a second, it’s easy to see why tattooing gets its reputation for pain.
-But even so, people have endured excruciating pain throughout history to adorn their bodies with ink.
+Well, it’s because tattoos have to get that ink deep enough that it won’t get washed away but not too deep so it remains visible — the ideal location ends up being right next to your skin’s pain receptors.
+Given that most modern tattoo artists do this with mechanical tools that push a needle into the skin from 80 to 150 times a second, it’s easy to see how tattooing gets its painful reputation.
+However, people have endured excruciating pain throughout history to adorn their bodies with ink.
 So why do we do it?
 How do we do it?
 And can we make it hurt less?
 The short answer to the last question is yes.
-Here’s the somewhat longer answer:
+Here’s the longer answer:

 Not just ink

-Tattooing is a controversial subject — some are all for it, others consider it an art form to be perfected, some think it’s repulsive.
+Tattooing is a controversial subject — some are all for it, others consider it an art form to be perfected and some think it’s repulsive.
 To each his own, but the fact remains that throughout history, tattoos have had (and in some cases still have) deep running cultural and social implications.
-People around the globe have long marked their bodies to express cultural identity and community status, as a way to connect to one’s ancestors or gods, to mark rites of passage or to “wear” a permanent amulet.
+People around the globe have long marked their bodies to express cultural identity and community status; it is one method to connect to one’s ancestors or gods, to mark rites of passage, or even “wear” a permanent amulet.

-The term is believed to originate from the Polynesian “tatau”, meaning “to mark,” and Dictionary.com defines it as being “the act or practice of marking the skin with indelible patterns, pictures, legends, etc., by making punctures in it and inserting pigments.”
-A simple enough process, but the tattoo’s shapes, colors, and position on the body, while simple in themselves, have compounded to hold incredibly deep meaning throughout time:
+The term “tattoo” is believed to originate from the Polynesian “tatau”, meaning “to mark,” and Dictionary.com defines it as being “the act or practice of marking the skin with indelible patterns, pictures, legends, etc., by making punctures in it and inserting pigments.”
+It’s a simple enough process, but the tattoo’s shapes, colors, and position on the body, taken together often hold an incredibly deep meaning throughout time.

 In New Guinea, the swirly tattoos on a Tofi woman’s face detail her family lineage, while in Cambodia monks display religious beliefs etched in ink on their chests.
-The Japanese Yakuza’s spectacular patterns or the US gang member’s sprawling tattoos show affiliation, rank, or if the wearer has committed murder.
-The “Iceman” discovered in the Alps in 1991 is covered in tattoos, 85 percent of which line up with acupuncture points, says Dr. Lars Kurtak, world-renowned tattoo expert, and anthropologist with the Repatriation Office of the National Museum of Natural History.
+The Japanese Yakuza’s spectacular patterns or the US gang member’s sprawling tattoos can show affiliation, rank, or if the wearer has committed murder.
+The “Iceman” discovered in the Alps in 1991 was covered in tattoos, 85% of which line up with acupuncture points, says Dr. Lars Kurtak, world-renowned tattoo expert and anthropologist with the Repatriation Office of the National Museum of Natural History.

 “He appeared to have terrible arthritis.
 [The tattoos were] so dark, they seemed to be repeated applications and some of them he could not reach on his own,” he notes.